dib-lab/genome-grist/doc/configuring.md

 Taxonomy spreadsheets are available for GTDB (at the databases page) and for Genbank 700k/July 2020 (link upon request).

-## Preparing information on private genomes
+## Preparing information on local genomes

-If you want to use unpublished or private genomes with genome-grist, you'll need to provide your own sourmash database, your own set of genome files and information, and your own taxonomy spreadsheet.
-Luckily this is all pretty straightforward and we provide tools to help you!
+You can provide your own sourmash databases, your own set of genome files and genome information and your own taxonomy spreadsheet to genome-grist, too!
+This can be useful if you have unpublished or private genomes that you want to use with genome-grist, or if you have large subsets of Genbank already downloaded.
+Luckily this is all reasonably straightforward and we provide tools to help you!
 Read on!

 Note that you can absolutely combine Genbank with your own databases here, or just use your own databases.
-(If there are overlapping identifiers, the private genomes are chosen first; you might want to do this if you already have a bunch of the Genbank genomes downloaded already, for example.)
+(If there are overlapping identifiers, the local genomes are chosen first; you might want to do this if you already have a bunch of the Genbank genomes downloaded already, for example.)

 ### Choosing identifiers for your genomes